Miodrag Božović

-Miodrag "Grof" Božović (Миодраг "Гроф" Божовић, /sh/; born 22 June 1968) is a Montenegrin football manager and former player.
+Miodrag "Grof" Božović (Миодраг "Гроф" Божовић, /sh/; born 22 June 1968) is a Montenegrin football manager, former player and current manager of Macedonian Football League club Vardar.

 Playing career

 Club

 A tall central defender, Božović played alongside Yugoslav and Montenegrin legends Predrag Mijatović and Dejan Savićević at Budućnost Titograd and for fellow Yugoslav team Red Star Belgrade, whom he left in 1994 during the civil war to play in Indonesia.
 He also played for Dutch clubs RKC Waalwijk and RBC Roosendaal, as well as in Cyprus and Japan.

 During his playing career Božović won Yugoslav Cup with Red Star Belgrade.

 International

 He represented his U-21 national side once.

 Managerial career

 As a coach, he had a successful spell in Budućnost in the 2006–07 season, when his team was leading in Montenegrin First League, but he resigned and joined Grbalj in February 2007, due to the disagreement with the board.
 Božović also was successful in Borac Čačak, as he made a competitive team out of a humble club.

 Russian side FC Amkar Perm qualified for the UEFA Europa League for the first time in club's history under his management.
 Next season, his new club FC Moscow was among the leaders in the Russian Premier League for long stretches, before fading in the end of the season and falling out of European qualification.
 In early 2010, FC Moscow dropped out of the Premier League due to financial considerations, and Božović became a free agent.

 On 27 April 2010, Božović signed a three-year contract with FC Dynamo Moscow.

 After the game against his former club, Amkar, he was questioned in the flash interview, did he feel that he was playing against the team he had built himself.
 His answer was: "I feel I was playing against players who made me a coach."

 He resigned from Dynamo on 21 April 2011 after losing in a Russian Cup quarterfinal against FC Rostov (winning the Cup was the last hope for Dynamo to qualify for UEFA Europa League).

 In Serbia Božović was nicknamed Grof (the Count or Earl), because of his orderly and elegant appearance.

 In June 2012 he became the manager of FC Rostov.
 The next season Rostov won the 2013–14 Russian Cup.